 Hatha is a slower pace with more attention to anatomy, correct placement and alignment based postures.
 Many options in poses are usually offered.
 Hatha practice focuses very much on the strength and support of muscles and breath work.

 Yin yoga is a slow practice with 3-5 minute holds in each pose.
 This practice is great for busy minds and active bodies who find it challenging to slow down and for people who have low energy, lethargy and prefer a gentler/slower style of practice.
 Yin is a meditative experience on constant awareness.

-Trauma Sensitive Yoga a specially designed yoga practice for PTSD and trauma.
-This practice can help build emotional resilliance as emotional pain and traumatic memories can be stored in the body long after exposure to a traumatic situation has been ended.
+Trauma Informed Yoga a specially designed yoga practice to help work with and manage PTSD, trauma and anxiety.
+This practice can help build emotional resilience as emotional pain and traumatic memories can be stored in the body long after exposure to a traumatic situation has ended.